 About the Author

-In Part 1 of this series, I explained the purpose and basic structure of the Goal Tree, and in Part 2 we learned how to construct a Goal Tree.
+In my first two posts in this series, I explained the purpose and basic structure of the Goal Tree, and how to construct a Goal Tree.
 I then demonstrated how to construct one by describing a real case study.
 Continuing with this case study, in this final post in this series, I will demonstrate how to use your Goal Tree to assess the status of your organization, and then show you how to create an effective strategic business plan.

 Just to refresh your memory, the company in question here is one that manufactured a variety of different products for diverse industry segments.
 Some requests were build-to-order, while others were orders for mass production parts.
 This company had plenty of orders, but unfortunately, they were having trouble not only filling them but also filling them on time.
 As a result, this company’s profitability was fluctuating between making money one month and losing money the next.
 Because of this, the board of directors decided to make a leadership change and hired a new CEO to effectively “right the ship.”
 The new CEO led his staff through the creation of their own Goal Tree as described in the figure below.